 #75 Talk to Your User Like You are Talking to a Human

 This sounds silly but I understand what Will is saying here.
-Developers often have this issue with using a way too many non-natural words that only they are familiar with.
-When coding, make sure
+Developers often have this issue with using way too many non-natural words that only they are familiar with.
+When coding, make sure you write your code from a user’s perspective, not yours.
+Do not let your product sound way too official or corporative.
+Don’t forget that by choosing which words you are using you decide how the user’s perspective about your product is going to look like.

 #76 Use Active Verbs, not Passive